 - Children’s car seat rules in the USA (please note that the laws vary from state to state).

-- Whilst the rules about car seats and boosters for children are very relaxed across much of Asia, there are some countries – Singapore, for example – that do have regulations.
+- While the rules about car seats and boosters for children are very relaxed across much of Asia, there are some countries that do have regulations.
 Our advice is to look up your specific destination and check the rules before you travel.

 In addition to local laws and regulations, there are a few other important things to consider when choosing the most suitable booster car seat for travel.
 Find out!